Skip to content

 2. Click the settings icon ( ) at the bottom of the left-hand side.

-5. Click Upload theme and select the beirut.zip theme file.
+4. Click Upload theme and select the beirut.zip theme file.

 Upload the routes.yaml File (⚑ Required)

-The routes.yaml is required for the following reasons:
+The routes.yaml file is required for:

 • Work page